prowang01/prowang01/README.md

 ## What I'm building

 **[RoleRadar AI](https://github.com/prowang01/roleradar-ai)** — an AI-assisted job tracker and role-fit analyzer I kept circling the same LinkedIn postings with no good way to compare them, so I built a radar for it.
-A local-first Chrome extension + FastAPI backend + React dashboard that captures job postings, tracks them through a drag-and-drop pipeline, and runs a two-stage GPT-4o-mini workflow with structured outputs to generate résumé-aware role-fit briefs.
-Built human-in-the-loop by design: user-triggered, no auto-apply, no background scraping.
+A local-first Chrome extension + FastAPI backend + React dashboard: it captures postings, tracks them across a drag-and-drop kanban (Saved / Applied / Interview / Archived), and runs a two-stage GPT-4o-mini workflow with structured outputs to score each role across 5 dimensions and generate a résumé-aware brief.
+Human-in-the-loop by design: user-triggered, no auto-apply, no background scraping.
 `Python` · `FastAPI` · `React` · `Chrome Extension` · `GPT-4o-mini`

 **[Wardrobe Tracker](https://github.com/prowang01/wardrobe-tracker)** — a product I built to stop losing money on online orders